xtensor-stack/xtensor/docs/source/external-structures.rst

 - ``size`` and ``resize`` methods

-``xtensor`` does not require that the container has a contiguous memory layout, only that it provides an interface as if it had one.
-Actually, your container could even be backed by a file on the disk, a database or a binary message.
+``xtensor`` does not require that the container has a contiguous memory layout, only that it provides the aforementioned interface.
+In fact, the container could even be backed by a file on the disk, a database or a binary message.

 Structures that embed shape and strides